For many high school students, the PSAT is their first big standardized test.

 5. If you qualify, you’ll gain access to the National Achievement Scholarship Program

-[Need help studying for the PSAT, SAT, or ACT?
-A tutor or test-prep service can help you!]
+Need help studying for the PSAT, SAT, or ACT?
+Find a tutor or test-prep service!

 6. It’s a “preliminary test” preparing you for the SAT